neumino/neumino.github.io/movies.md

-### Coffee &amp; Kareem
+### Lazy Susan
-*Released on 2020-04-03, vote average 5*
+*Released on 2020-04-03, vote average 3.5*

-A Detroit cop reluctantly teams with his girlfriend&#39;s 11-year-old son to clear his name and take down the city&#39;s most ruthless criminal.
+Susan has always been the self-centered oddball in her family who lazily skated through life with their begrudging support until one day she wakes up to realize she’s middle-aged with no job, no relationship, and an increasingly estranged family.
+She finally decides to take charge and turn things around, but never having done anything herself before, the struggle is real (and hilarious) as Susan becomes the woman she always wanted to be, all on her own.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/hY9h5o0G_OE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/yvvuxbX8nR4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>